Trustbyrecon/Hookahplus/MANYCHAT_NEXT_STEPS.md

 ## 🎉 Success Criteria

 You're all set when:
-- ✅ Webhook verified in ManyChat
+- ✅ External Request actions configured in all automations
 - ✅ Instagram connected and triggers active
 - ✅ Flow created and linked to triggers
 - ✅ API request configured and tested